Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 \end{small}

-For determining the above {\tt success} outcomes -- besides the same-dependency-kind prerequisite -- psoa unification, hence resolution, could be realized (e.g., by generalizing OO~jDREW's POSL interpreters~\cite{POSL10} to PSOA), complementing PSOATransRun's PSOA translators in Section~\ref{sec:implement}.
+For determining the above {\tt success} outcomes -- besides the same-dependency-kind prerequisite -- psoa unification, hence resolution, could be implemented (e.g., by generalizing OO~jDREW's POSL interpreters~\cite{POSL10} to PSOA), complementing PSOATransRun's PSOA translators as actually realized (Section~\ref{sec:implement}).
 For example, given the KB {\tt John\#Student(+[Mon Tue Fri] ...)}, a dependency-agreeing non-ground (variable-containing) query {\tt John\#Student(+[Mon ?y ?z])} could apply unification to succeed with {\tt ?y}={\tt Tue} and {\tt ?z}={\tt Fri}.
-However, the prerequisite for psoa-term unification allows fast-failure decisions, e.g. as in the above {\tt fail} outcomes.
-Thus, the perspectivity dimension can support both expressivity and efficiency.
+But the PSOATransRun-realized prerequisite for psoa-term unification allows fast-failure decisions, as indicated by ``{\tt \%}'' comments in some of the above {\tt fail} outcomes.
+Thus, the dependency dimension can support both expressivity and efficiency.